elastic/sysgrok/README.md

 huge number of programs and libraries running, and you are often unfamiliar with many of them.

-The `perf-gpt topn` command helps with this.
+The `perf-copilot topn` command helps with this.
 Provide it with your Top-N, and it will try to summarise what each program, library and function is doing, as well as providing you with some suggestions as to what you might do to optimise your system.
 In the following we paste in some data from `perf`, but you could also copy/paste from your favourite commercial profiler of choice.
-The ideal format is similar to perfs, with a header line describing each column, followed by the data, but `perf-gpt` will make a fair attempt at interpreting the data even if it doesn't follow this exact format.
+The ideal format is similar to perfs, with a header line describing each column, followed by the data, but `perf-copilot` will make a fair attempt at interpreting the data even if it doesn't follow this exact format.

 ```
-$ ./perf-gpt.py topn
+$ ./perf-copilot.py topn
 # Children      Self  Command  Shared Object  Symbol
 # ........  ........  .......  .............  ......
 #